mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_plugin.md

 ## Where to host plugins

 In the Mia-Platform Console, you can design your project by adding microservices coming from existing elements in the Marketplace.
 Plugins are ready-to-use microservices that only need some configuration from the user to work.
 You do not need to download the repository and/or review the code: the plugin is available in a registry so you only need the *Docker Image name* and you are ready to go.

 To add your own *plugin* to the Company Marketplace, you have to host the plugin as a **Docker image**, that should be pushed on an accessible registry.
 This Docker image name must be specified in the `dockerImage` field in the service Marketplace document.

 :::info
 In versioned marketplace plugins, the `dockerImage` field depends on the version of the plugin used to install the microservice to the project.
-This means that, in the *Design* section, the `dockerImage` field is *read-only*, and cannot be modified, unless the user decides to detach the microservice or update the plugin to a different Marketplace item version.
+This means that, in the *Design* section, the `dockerImage` field is *read-only*, and cannot be modified, unless the user decides to detach the microservice or update the plugin to a different Marketplace item version (which means, selecting a different Docker image).
 :::

 ## Definition of a Plugin resource

 Plugins should follow the Marketplace item schema defined in the related section of the ["Create your Company Marketplace" page](/marketplace/add_to_marketplace/create_your_company_marketplace.md#how-to-configure-a-new-item).
-The _type_ field must be equal to `plugin`, with the content of the field `resources` to include only a property called `services`.
+The *type* field must be equal to `plugin`, and the content of the field `resources` to include only a property called `services`.
 Inside the `services` object, you should specify *only one property*, which is the plugin name as the key and the plugin configuration as the value.

 Each property described in the following paragraphs regarding the microservices configuration must be configured under the property `resources/services/:serviceId` as follows: